Rosemount (Forkland, Alabama): Architecture

 The exterior of the house features a Carolina-type monumental two-story Ionic portico, east and west side porches, and a continuous cornice with dentils above the second story and the cupola.
 The house plan forms a T-shape, to take advantage of the cross-ventilation that this plan affords.
-The major interior rooms include an entrance hall, twin parlors, great halls on both main floors that are 60 ft long, a dining room, eight bedrooms, and a roof-top cupola, the largest residential example in Alabama.
+The major interior rooms include an entrance hall, twin parlors, great halls on both main floors that are 60 ft long, a dining room, eight bedrooms, and a rooftop cupola, the largest residential example in Alabama.
 The cupola houses a music room that measures 16 ft by 25 ft; double doors exit the south side of the music room onto a three sided porch with Doric columns.
 The cupola functioned as a look-out over the plantation and, along with the great halls, as a way to exhaust heated air out of the house during hot weather.
 Though no longer extant, the grounds once included formal gardens, a carriage house, a two-story servant's quarters, a schoolhouse, several barns, a corn crib, a shop, five slave cabins behind the main house, and a "slave village" about one mile away.
 Additionally there was a detached kitchen, now destroyed, that was later moved and attached to the house.

 The house passed through different families over the years, going through some periods of disrepair and later, restorations.
 A massive restoration was begun around 2005 and the exterior was completely finished.